 When living off investment income, you can begin creating income streams before you retire.
 You can tweak your model in your 60’s and 70’s as needed.

 Many retirees who rely on investment income to live diversify among assets such as real estate and small businesses.
-Such assets are less correlated than only traditional investment assets, such as common stocks and preferred stocks, for example.
+Such assets are less correlated than only traditional income investment assets, such as common stocks and preferred stocks, for example.

 There aren’t a lot of future assumptions with the investment income method.
 An asset either generates income or it doesn’t.
 No major assumptions required, only evaluations and decisions.

+And I like this.
 Read my related post How to Buy Assets That Generate Income.

 Emotions from Retirement Withdrawals